-Hafsah advises and acts in a range of civil and public law matters with particular expertise in the areas below.
+Hafsah advises and acts in a range of civil and public law matters with particular expertise in the following:

-Hafsah also has experience of Commonwealth constitutional and public law.
-She has advised and appeared in a number of appeals before the Privy Council, including as sole counsel.
-Examples include:
+Hafsah has experience of Commonwealth constitutional and public law.
+As well as advising in claims and appeals in a number of jurisdictions in the Caribbean, she advises and appears in appeals before the Privy Council.

-• Sole counsel in an appeal from Jamaica raising issues about whether defence counsel had failed to perform his duties to such an extent that the accused had a suffered a denial of due process (McLeod v The Queen UKPC 1);
+McLeod v The Queen UKPC 1: sole counsel in an appeal from Jamaica about whether defence counsel had failed to perform his duties to such an extent that the accused had a suffered a denial of due process.

-• Junior counsel for the state in an appeal from Trinidad and Tobago by a former judge who sought damages (including constitutional damages), having succeeded in a claim for judicial review challenging Cabinet’s refusal to re-appoint him for another term because of allegations in relation to his competence which he had not been given an opportunity to respond to (Maharaj v Prime Minister of Trinidad and Tobago UKPC 37, led by Thomas Roe QC);
+Maharaj v Prime Minister of Trinidad and Tobago UKPC 37: junior counsel for the state in an appeal from Trinidad and Tobago by a former judge seeking constitutional damages, having won his judicial review claim challenging Cabinet’s refusal to re-appoint him for a further term because of allegations in relation to his competence (led by Thomas Roe QC).

 Hafsah is the co-author of the practitioner text The Protections for Religious Rights: Law and Practice (OUP, 2013) which includes a comprehensive review of the protections for religious rights in the employment context, and an examination of relevant provisions of the Equality Act 2010 and other applicable domestic and international instruments.